 Reflect on the portion of what you do that makes the biggest difference, and start focusing the majority of your efforts there.
-For the leader these should be things that focus on the 20,000- or 30,000-foot level as much as possible, that are within your core strengths, and that provide the biggest impact.
+For the leader these should be things that focus on the 30,000-foot level as much as possible, that are within your core strengths, and that provide the biggest impact.